Section 21 Update

 Carrie is a Non-Executive Director for the RLA.
 She is a landlord herself buying her first property at the age of 23, she continues to build her portfolio.

 Carrie spent 7 years working at Shelter as a caseworker and then a housing law trainer.
 She left Shelter to start her own property management company in which she is now a Director.
-She provides training courses on behalf of the RLA and provides support services to the RLA landlord advice team.
+She provides training courses on behalf of the RLA and provides support services to the RLA Advisors.
 She holds a degree in Psychology from University of Wales Bangor and a Certificate in Mortgage Advice and Practice.

 Alex NolanTrainer, RLA